pifmu/CS-210-Fall-2024-Project/README.md

 # CS-210-Fall-2024-Project

 This project aims to analyze my football match statistics from **Dream League Soccer 2024**, a free-to-play mobile football game.
-The analysis will involve collecting match data from a website tracking my personal matches and performing statistical evaluations based on various match events, such as goals and "Player of the Match" awards.
+The analysis will involve collecting match data from a website tracking my personal matches and performing statistical evaluations based on various match events, such as goals, "Player of the Match" awards, match result and match time.

 ## About Dream League Soccer 2024